timjedrek/ruby_on_planes/README.md

   - `has_many :schools, dependent: :restrict_with_error`

 ### 4. School
-- **Purpose**: The star of the show—flight schools like "RRM Flight School" with all the juicy details: plane counts, instructor numbers, training types, and certifications (Part 141/61).
-It’s where users land to read ratings, comments, and contact info, and where RRM clients get a `featured` boost.
+- **Purpose**: The star of the show—flight schools like "RRM Flight School" with all the details: plane counts, instructor numbers, training types, and certifications (Part 141/61).
+It’s where users come to read ratings, comments, and contact info, and where the top schools get a `featured` boost.
 The `approved` flag lets admins vet user-submitted schools before they go live.
 - **Fields**:
   - `name:string` (required)
   - `description:text` (optional)